Galaxy Deblending using Residual Dense Neural networks: Neural Network Architecture and Training

 Unlike the other machine learning based deblending methods where one of the galaxies has to be located at the center of the image~\cite{reiman2019deblending, boucaud2020photometry}, there is no constraint on the positions of the galaxies for our deblender, because we train it to output the object with the highest luminosity.
 This is also the reason why our framework can work iteratively.
-The use of the summation when creating the blended images also makes the iterative process possible.
+The use of the pixelwise summation when creating the blended images is also instrumental in making the iterative process possible.
 During training, the noisy blended images are treated as the input and the noiseless image with the brightest galaxy as the pre-blended ground truth for the deblender.
 Our goal is to train a deblender that can deblend and denoise at the same time and will always recover the brightest galaxy from the blended images.
-The classifier is trained with $0-3$ galaxies and for each of the four classes, half of the training data contain noiseless images while the other half contain noisy images.
-This is essential in order to train a classifier that can tell the number of galaxies in both noiseless and noisy images at the same time.
+The classifier is trained with $0-3$ galaxies and for each of the four classes, half of the training data contains noiseless images while the other half contains noisy images.
+This is essential in order to train a classifier that can estimate the number of galaxies in both noiseless and noisy images at the same time.

-We generate 50,000 2-galaxy blended images with BlendingToolKit as the training set for the deblender.
-The test set contains 1000 blended images with 2 galaxies in each.
-There is also a second test set with 1000 3-galaxy blended images, to demonstrate the generalization of our framework.
-For the classifier, we generated blended images containing 0, 1, 2 and 3 galaxies, where each of the classes has 100,000 images (making it 400,000 in total), half of which are noiseless images and the other half noisy.
-The test set for the classifier contains 2000 images for each class and 8000 in total.
+We generate $50,000$ $2$-galaxy blended images as the training set for the deblender using BlendingToolKit.
+The test set contains $1000$ blended images with $2$ galaxies in each.
+There are also several extended test sets for $3$ to $7$-galaxy blended images for generalization, each containing $1000$ images.
+For the classifier, we generated blended images containing $0$, $1$, $2$ and $3$ galaxies, where there are $100,000$ images of each class (making it $400,000$ in total) - half of these are noiseless images and the other half noisy.
+The test set for the classifier contains $2000$ images of each class and $8000$ images in total.
 The test set for the classifier also has the same ratio of noiseless and noisy images.
-Therefore, the classifier gives 4 classes as output indicating the number of galaxies in the input image.
+The classifier gives $4$ classes as output indicating the number of galaxies in the input image.